 For most carriers operating between the US and Australia, the 2 piece system still applies.
 You are allowed to check-in 2 pieces at max.
 23kg (50lbs) per piece.

-Coming from Europe and Asia, the checked baggage allowance is 1 piece at 20kg (44lbs) per person.
+Coming from Europe and Asia, the checked baggage allowance is mostly 30kg (66lbs) per person.

-For domestic air travel in Australia, a strict baggage limit of 20-23kg (44-50lbs) applies.
-With Virgin Australia you can purchase a baggage allowance of 23kg (50lbs) with your ticket purchase.
-Recently, Virgin Australia has withdrawn any additional sports baggage allowance with immediate effect.
+For domestic air travel in Australia, a strict baggage limit of 23kg (50lbs) applies.
+With Virgin Australia you can pre-purchase a baggage allowance of 23kg (50lbs) with your ticket.
+Qantas has a standard free checked baggage allowance of 23kg (50lbs) on all domestic flights included in the ticket price (exceptions apply for smaller aircraft).
+With your Jetstar ticket purchase you can pre-purchase various baggage allowances (15kg, 20kg, 25kg, 30kg, 35kg, 40kg).
 Excess baggage charges will apply once the purchased baggage allowance has been exceeded.

 Airlines are strictly enforcing their checked baggage limit and can charge excess baggage fees for additional checked pieces and dive gear.